 What You’ll Need: Chi Flat Iron, Jaw Clip, Hair spray, Heat protection spray (optional)

-Note: I recently invested in a CHI styling iron and found it at Costco for $59.99, a $30 savings!
-You can get free shipping if you are a member.
-Click here.
-Below I have also provided the Amazon link.
+Note: I invested in a CHI styling iron and found it at Costco for $59.99, a $30 savings!
+They don’t have it in stock all the time, but if you are looking for one and have a Costco membership, be sure to check there!
+As always, Amazon has it otherwise.?

 For the first day, I usually just leave my hair down, or half-up.
 On the next couple of mornings I only need to spend 1-2 minutes using the flat iron to revive the top and front layers with fresh curls and leave it down or style it into a ponytail or other fun style (usually involving braids!).